willstMSFT/microsoft-365-docs/microsoft-365/syntex/content-assembly-setup.md

 ### Licensing

-Before you can use content assembly in Microsoft Syntex, you must first link an Azure subscription in [Syntex pay-as-you-go](syntex-azure-billing.md).
-Content assembly in Syntex is billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).
+Before you can use content assembly, you must first link an Azure subscription in [Syntex pay-as-you-go](syntex-azure-billing.md).
+Content assembly is billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).

 ### Permissions